Ishika-go/Guess-The-Number/README.md

-A simple game built with HTML, CSS, and JavaScript.
+A game built with HTML, Tailwind CSS, and JavaScript.

 ## Features
 - Random number generation
 - User guesses with feedback
 - Reset game
 - Attempts counter
+- Hint

 ## How to Run
 Open `index.html` in your browser.